Coronavirus (COVID-19) and CRPS

 Hopefully our article on Coronavirus (COVID-19) and CRPS will help you understand more about the virus, it’s symptoms and any effects on those living with Complex Regional Pain Syndrome (CRPS) or other chronic illnesses.

-If you are experiencing the symptoms of coronavirus COVID-19 and you think you may be infected with the virus, it is crucial you seek medical attention immediately.
+If you have CRPS or another chronic condition, and you are experiencing the symptoms of coronavirus COVID-19 and you think you may be infected with the virus, it is crucial you seek medical attention immediately by using the 111 NHS online.

-If you are in the UK as of 16 March 2020, if you or anyone in your home has any of the symptoms you and all members of the household are now advised to self isolate for at least 14 (fourteen) days.
+If you are in the UK as of 10 May 2020, if you or anyone in your home has any of the symptoms you and all members of the household are now advised to self isolate.
 You are advised not to visit the GP, hospital or pharmacy.
 If your symptoms worsen then you are advised to call 111 or visit the coronavirus NHS111 website to get up to date advice.

 What is Coronavirus (COVID-19)?